MicrosoftDocs/memdocs/sccm/apps/get-started/creating-mac-computer-applications.md

  For more information, see [Deploy applications](../../apps/deploy-use/deploy-applications.md).

-###  Step 5: Monitor the Deployment of the Mac Application
+###  Step 5: Monitor the deployment of the Mac application
  You can use the same process to monitor application deployments to Mac computers as you would use for application deployments to Windows computers.

  For more information, see [Monitor applications](/sccm/apps/deploy-use/monitor-applications-from-the-console).